Dear Parents and Carers

 Clubs and activities – all clubs and activities will be reviewed and some will continue to run.
 They will all be for single year groups only or if they are a consistent group, this may be allowed.

 Start and end of the day – we are not staggering our start and end times.
-However, students should aim to arrive between 8:15 and 8:25 and move directly, via their year group’s designated entry route, to their form rooms for Tutor time; this is to maintain the integrity of the year group bubbles.
-At the end of period 6, all students, apart from those attending clubs or catching the school buses, must make their way off site immediately.
-Students attending clubs should go directly to the club at 2.45.
+However, students should aim to arrive between 8:15 and 8:25.
+They need to go directly, via their year group’s designated entry route, to their form rooms for Tutor time to maintain the integrity of the year group bubbles.
+At the end of period 6, all students, apart from those catching the school buses, must make their way off site immediately.
 Students waiting for the school bus must do so in year group bubbles and we advise that they stay within these groups when travelling to and from school.

 Timetable and start dates – we are running the full timetable for all students.
 Students will be issued with their timetables as normal on their first day of term.
 Term starts on Friday 4th September for Year 7 for Welcome Day and then on Monday 7th September the updated plan is –